markvanderloo/tinytest/README.md

 # tinytest
-A minimal, no-dependency, but fully featured package for unit testing
+A lightweight, no-dependency, but full-featured package for unit testing

 [Overview of functionality](pkg/README.md)